Grand Canyon Area Travel Information

 - Garcia Lopez de Cardenas — first European to lay eyes on the area.
 From Spain.
 (1540).

-- Author and backpacker Colin Fletcher — first man to walk the length of National Park entirely within the rim of the canyon, chronicled in his bestselling memoir The Man Who Walked Through Time (1963).
+- Author and backpacker Colin Fletcher — first man to walk the length of National Park entirely, chronicled in his bestselling memoir The Man Who Walked Through Time (1963).

 - President Theodore Roosevelt — frequent visitor on hunting expeditions.